julien-lange/julien-lange.github.io/_pages/about.md

 Teaching Assistant.
 Before moving to Leicester, I worked for a year in The Netherlands at the European Space Agency in the On-board Software Systems section, as part of the YGT programme.
-I am originally from Belgium, where I graduated (BSc and MSc) from the University of Namur -- Maitrise en Science Informatique, avec Grande Distinction.
+I am originally from Belgium, where I graduated (BSc and MSc) from the University of Namur.